athomasoriginal/clojurescript-30/39-music-chord-v2/README.md

 2. The fret to play
 3. The finger to use (optional)

 To communicate the above more efficiently, we have things like chord diagrams and chord notation.
 Chord notation looks like this `x32010`.
-I have also see this written to include finger positions like so: `x3(3)2(2)01(1)0`.
+I have also seen this written to include finger positions like so: `x3(3)2(2)01(1)0`.
 However, I have not seen these used to represent bar chords, so not sure how that is communicated.

 Different representations of chord diagrams: